 Customer Success is an ideology that emphasizes the delivery of customer outcomes alongside an exceptional customer experience.
 It’s not just a department or a role—it’s a company-wide discipline that requires organizations to operate with a consistent mentality: we succeed when the customer succeeds.
 If your customer finds value in your product, they will renew, advocate, and expand, exponentially propelling the growth of your business.

+Making such a monumental shift can be daunting.
+Sure, it’s easier for small ships to change direction, but big ships are usually better equipped to face what’s ahead.
 So whether you’re a nimble schooner or a massive battleship, operating with a customer-first mentality is necessary to stay afloat—and entirely possible.
 Companies that have realized this are growing, while those that have not are drowning quickly.

 If you try to use the flip phone you had ten years ago to check your email, it won’t work.
 If you try to watch Netflix on a dial-up connection, good luck binge-watching.
 If you try to log into your old AIM account, you’re in for a rude awakening (RIP AIM).
 So in this age of constant progress, why would you use the same business strategies that you used ten years ago?
 The business landscape as we know it is undergoing major changes.
 In fact, half of the S&P companies we know today will be replaced in just 12 short years.
 We’ve observed three main trends that are having a major effect on the modern marketplace: